-Storing fresh herbs is an excellent way to make the herb harvest from your garden last all year round.
+Storing fresh herbs is an excellent way to make the herb harvest from your garden last year-round.
 Freezing herbs is a great way to store your herbs, as it keeps the fresh herb flavor that can sometimes be lost when using other herb preserving methods.
 Keep reading to learn how to freeze fresh herbs.

 How to Freeze Herbs

 Many people are looking for how to keep cut herbs so that they can use them year-round.
 Freezing herbs is fast and easy to do.

 When storing fresh herbs in your freezer, it ‘s best to first chop the herbs as you would if you were going to cook with them today.
 This will make it easier to use them later.
 Keep in mind when freezing herbs that while they keep their flavor, they will not retain their color or looks and so will not be suitable for dishes where the herb’s appearance is important.

 The next step in how to freeze fresh herbs is to spread the chopped herbs on a metal cookie tray and place the tray in the freezer.
 This will ensure that the herbs freeze quickly and will not freeze together in a large clump.